akimi-yano/Sports_Image_Classification/README.md

 ### Project Summary:
 This project creates a machine learning model to classify images into multiple sports categories using TensorFlow/Keras.
 The number of sports' categories is **73**.

-This notebook: `Sports_Image_Classification.ipynb` was used to train a sports classification challenge held in Kaggle conducted by OpenCV University.

 ---

 ### Dataset Description: